cthoyt/cthoyt.github.io/_posts/2020-04-30-public-bel-content.md

 and others that aren't mentioned here, but can be found in its documentation [here](https://pybel.readthedocs.io/en/latest/reference/io.html).

 I hope you're able to find some of this content useful!
-If you know about any other publicly available BEL content, please let me know so I can update this post.
+If you know about any other publicly available BEL content, please let me know, so I can update this post.
 All of my contact info is below.
 Or make a [pull request against this page](https://github.com/cthoyt/cthoyt.github.io/edit/master/_posts/2020-04-30-public-bel-content.md) directly.
-Or tweet at me [@cthoyt](https://twitter.com/cthoyt).